nthangella/JalaMaani/part3/README.md

 [Video Link](https://youtu.be/ERrCAJt_940) -https://youtu.be/ERrCAJt_940

-Additional materials to complete this part:
+### Additional materials to complete this part:

-- Create a folder
+- Create a folder 'home/pi/logs'

+### Concepts:

+writing to a file in python code.

+### How to run the code:

+- Download the code to your folder '/home/pi/code'.
+- Type the command `python3 /home/pi/code/waterLevelDemo3.py`
+- To stop the code, press ctrl+c.